3 min read

-In October 2016 Prime Minister Justin Trudeau announced a national carbon-pricing plan that would require every province and territory to have a carbon pricing system in place by 2018.
+In October 2016 Prime Minister Justin Trudeau announced a national carbon-pricing plan that would require every province and territory to have a carbon-pricing system in place by 2018.
 British Columbia implemented a carbon tax in 2008; Quebec implemented a cap-and-trade carbon market in 2014; Ontario implemented a cap-and-trade carbon tax in early 2017; and, Alberta implemented a carbon tax in early 2017.
-In this short article we take a look at the Alberta’s carbon tax exemptions and First Nations.
+In this short article, we take a look at Alberta’s carbon tax exemptions and First Nations.

 Here’s an excerpt from Tax and Revenue Administration, Alberta *Indian Tax Exemption (AITE) Program, Information Circular AITE-2R7 that clearly lays out the exemptions:

 TAX-EXEMPT PURCHASES MADE BY INDIANS AND INDIAN BANDS

 No incorporated entity is eligible for the AITE - Indian owned businesses are not eligible for exemptions

 An Indian may buy fuel tax-exempt from a registered retailer located on a reserve or from a registered bulk dealer or propane distributor who delivers the fuel into storage tanks on a reserve.
 A valid AITE card must be presented at the time of purchase.
 The fuel must be for the purchaser's personal use and not for resale or for export to another jurisdiction.

 An Indian band may buy fuel tax-exempt from a registered retailer located on a reserve or from a registered bulk dealer or propane distributor who delivers the fuel into storage tanks on a reserve.
 A valid AITE card must be presented at the time of purchase.